|

 Licensed Clinical Psychologist |

 AboutDr.
 Hutman is a clinical and developmental psychologist whose research interests include autism and social emotional development.
-He is an Assistant Clinical Professor in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA.
-He teaches social skills to teens and their parents through the PEERS Program at UCLA.
+He was an Assistant Clinical Professor in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA.
+He taught social skills to teens and their parents through the PEERS Program at UCLA.
 He received Bachelor’s and Master’s degrees in Modern Thought & Literature from Stanford University.
 After a stint as orchestra manager of the Los Angeles Philharmonic, he pursued doctoral and post-doctoral training in psychology at UCLA.
-Dr. Hutman's post-doctoral training was funded in part by a grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development and he is the recipient of a career development award from the National Institute of Mental Health.
-He is a member of the American Psychological Association and he is a licensed clinical psychologist in the state of California (PSY 25204).
+Dr. Hutman's post-doctoral training was funded in part by a grant from the Eunice Kennedy Shriver National Institute of Child Health and Human Development and he received a career development award from the National Institute of Mental Health.
+He is a licensed clinical psychologist in the state of California (PSY 25204).

 |